 We should clearly distinguish three types of noise: the prediction sampling noise when answering a given question, the data sampling noise due to using a finite sample from the population of possible questions, and their sum total noise. \paragraph{Prediction noise.} The prediction noise comes from generating different answers on a given question with the same model.
 LLMs have the remarkable ability to sample independent predictions that are especially diverse on reasoning and agentic questions.
 In the physical world, the prediction noise typically cannot be measured directly --- humans cannot completely forget their previous thoughts and medical treatments cannot be undone to get more independent samples.
 Previous probabilistic ML models such as classifiers can typically make their best prediction directly and do not have interesting prediction noise.

 The prediction noise is also persistent even though we can try to reduce it by fixing the random seed, decreasing the temperature, averaging over many samples per question, or applying an aggregation method such as majority voting and verification.
-Fixing random seed or lowering the temperature is brittle, which only works on the exact same model.
+Fixing the random seed or lowering the temperature is brittle, which only works on the exact same model.
 Trying to produce the best answer by aggregation is perhaps the most sound method, though this still leaves some prediction noise due to the diversity of samples.
 Among these noise reductions, only averaging and fixing the random seed gives the same mean while others change the mean as well.
 Averaging is the most general and effective, which we will focus on.

-On top of sampling, additional prediction noise can come from inference-time choices such as prompt formatting, hyperparameters, and answer extraction; and training-time choices such as the random seeds, hyperparameters, and training steps.
-All of these can theoretically be measured by repeating the process of changing the choice, optionally training the model, and then drawing predictions on each question.
-Training is not typically considered noise, but it may produce more noise than signal over a small amount of steps.
+Other than sampling, additional prediction noise can come from inference-time choices such as prompt formatting, hyperparameters, and answer extraction; and training-time choices such as the random seeds, hyperparameters, and training steps.
+All of these can in theory be measured by changing the choice then drawing predictions on each question.
+The prediction noise can be further decomposed to separate these effects from the model's prediction sampling noise \cite{romanou2026brittlebench}.
+While training is not typically considered a noise, it can result in more noise than signal over a small number of steps.

 \paragraph{Data noise.} The eval data sampling noise comes from sampling a particular set of $N$ questions instead of another equally good $N$ questions from the unobservable population of questions.
 As long as the model has different expected accuracy on different questions (i.e. some questions are harder), the mean will vary when a different set of questions is sampled.
 Unlike the prediction noise, the data noise cannot be directly measured by evaluating on the fixed, given set of questions; and it cannot be reduced.
 Though the data noise can be inferred using the bootstrap or the variance estimator, it is not observed in experiments such as the training curve (Example~\ref{ex:trainingcurve}) and varying the training seeds \citep{madaan2024variance}.